Picea rubens

 Formerly, the oldest known individual was 424 years (crossdated) for specimen 106061 collected on Grandfather Mountain, NC by Ed Cook (NCDC 2006).

 The long roots were pulled up by native peoples, peeled and split for lacing.
 The pitch was used for patching holes and leaking seams (Native Tech).
 The gum was formerly collected and processed for chewing gum (Hart 1959).
 Early settlers (and no doubt some modern homebrewers) used the fresh green foliage to flavor fermenting beer.
 It is still harvested for timber.
-Twice (as of 2017) it has served as the U.S. Capitol Christmas tree.
+Three times (as of 2024) it has served as the U.S. Capitol Christmas tree.

 Quite a few dendrochronology studies were done examining the effects of acid rain on tree growth; examples include work by Adams et al. (1990), Cook et al. (1992), and Johnson and Siccama (1989).
 This species has also been used in many forest decline studies and environmental chemistry studies that grew out of the acid rain work, studies of spruce budworm, studies of climate variation, growth-and-yield studies, forest history studies, and a few methodological and miscellaneous ecological studies.